Co-$t$-structures on derived categories of coherent sheaves and the cohomology of tilting modules

 \subsection{Contents}

 Section~\ref{sec:background} contains preliminaries on co-$t$-structures and on (co-)quasi-exceptional sequences.
 In Sections~\ref{sec:cotangent} and~\ref{sec:nilpotent}, we apply this machinery to the derived category of coherent sheaves on the cotangent bundle of a partial flag variety (denoted by $\tcN_I$), and on the nilpotent cone (denoted by $\cN$), respectively.
 These sections define the \emph{supportive co-$t$-structure}, which is a primary focus of this paper.
 Next, in Section~\ref{sec:pushforward}, we introduce the setting of ``dg coherent sheaves'' on both $\tcN_I$ and $\cN$, and we show how to adapt some of the material from the preceding sections to this context.
 (For additional background on dg coherent sheaves on affine schemes, see Appendix~\ref{app:dg}.)
-Sections~\ref{sec:cotangent}--\ref{sec:pushforward} only assume that the characteristic $p$ of $\bk$ is very good; it need not be larger than the Coxeter number.
+Sections~\ref{sec:cotangent}--\ref{sec:pushforward} only assume that the characteristic $p$ of $\bk$ is ``pretty good''; it need not be larger than the Coxeter number.

-Starting from Section~\ref{sec:repG}, we assume that $p > h$.
+Starting from Section~\ref{sec:repG}, we assume that $p > h$, and that the derived subgroup of $\mbf{G}$ is simply connected.
 In Section~\ref{sec:repG}, we establish the relationship between the supportive co-$t$-structure and the $\mbf{G}_{1}$-cohomology of tilting modules.
 The main result of this section relates this co-$t$-structure to the groups $\Ext^\bullet_{\mbf{G}_{1}}(\St_I^{\mbf{G}},M)$ discussed above.
 Finally, Section~\ref{sec:scheme-hum} contains a precise formulation of the scheme-theoretic Humphreys conjecture, as well as its proof in the case of $\mathrm{GL}_n$.